Cbpatsisp

 Most Aboriginal and Torres Strait Islander peoples prefer the term social and emotional wellbeing as it fits well with a holistic view of health.
 In broad terms, social and emotional wellbeing (SEWB) is the foundation for physical and mental health for Aboriginal and Torres Strait Islander peoples.
 It is a holistic concept which takes a collectivist perspective of self as intrinsically embedded within family, community and extended kinship networks.
 It also highlights the importance of connections to land, culture, spirituality and ancestry, in ensuring wellbeing.

-What does the evidence tell us about suicide for Aboriginal and Torres Strait Islander peoples?
+What does the evidence tell us about suicide for Aboriginal and Torres Strait Islander people?

-Data available from AIHW and the Australian Bureau of Statistics (ABS) indicates that in 2022*:
+Data from AIHW and the Australian Bureau of Statistics (ABS) shows that in 2023*:

-- Suicide is the leading cause of death for Aboriginal and Torres Strait Islander peoples aged 15 to 44 years
+• Suicide was the fifth leading cause of death for Aboriginal and Torres Strait Islander people.
+This is compared to the 17th leading cause of death for non-Indigenous people.

-Suicide in Aboriginal and Torres Strait Islander youth*:
+Suicide in Aboriginal and Torres Strait Islander children (5-17 years)*:

-- The suicide rate was more than three times higher for Aboriginal and Torres Strait Islander people compared to non-Aboriginal and Torres Strait Islander people in the 5-year period from 2018-2022.
+• The suicide rate was more than three times higher for Aboriginal and Torres Strait Islander children compared to non-Indigenous children.

-*These data are reported by the ABS for the states/territories of NSW, Queensland, South Australia, Western Australia and Northern Territory only.
-This is due to the quality of data collection about Aboriginal and Torres Strait Islander status.
+*The ABS reports these data for New South Wales, Queensland, South Australia, Western Australia and the Northern Territory.
+This is due to the quality of data collected on Aboriginal and Torres Strait Islander status.

 Factors that may increase risk of suicide